 Charleston is a medium-sized city located in the state of Illinois.
 With a population of 21,196 people and four constituent neighborhoods, Charleston is the 116th largest community in Illinois.

-Charleston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Charleston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Charleston is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Charleston who work in office and administrative support (17.12%), food service (12.74%), and sales jobs (11.45%).
+There are especially a lot of people living in Charleston who work in office and administrative support (16.16%), food service (12.18%), and teaching (10.76%).

-The per capita income in Charleston in 2010 was $17,511, which is low income relative to Illinois and the nation.
-This equates to an annual income of $70,044 for a family of four.
+The per capita income in Charleston in 2010 was $20,057, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
+This equates to an annual income of $80,228 for a family of four.
 However, Charleston contains both very wealthy and poor people as well.
-Charleston also has one of the higher rates of people living in poverty in the nation, with 35.00% of its population below the federal poverty line.
+Charleston also has one of the higher rates of people living in poverty in the nation, with 33.91% of its population below the federal poverty line.

 Charleston is a somewhat ethnically-diverse city.
 The people who call Charleston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charleston residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Charleston include Irish, English, Italian, and Polish.